 On the way to this market, you can see a group of ethnicities around the Bohemian” area which is known as The Pipe (De Pijp).
 You will get a good mix of a strong showing from former Dutch colonies such as the Surinam and Indonesia along with other European and Middle East cultures as well.

 Before ending the final night in Amsterdam, perhaps enjoy a longer night out by experiencing the Rialto Cinema.
 It is a worthy place to visit as its art deco architecture is remarkable.
 This cinema shows a combination of Dutch and Hollywood films.
 Watching movies abroad often doesn’t come on the list, but why not right?

 Mosques: For performing prayers, there are huge numbers of mosques scattered around Amsterdam.
-To name a few, Al Hijra Mosque, Al Islam Mosque, Al Karam Mosque and El Tawheed Mosque.
-If you are having difficulties on finding the location, don’t be afraid to ask around as the locals and even hotel help desk will surely know the exact location and will be more than glad to assist you.
+To name a few, Al-Hijra Mosque, Al Islam Mosque, Al Karam Mosque and El Tawheed Mosque.
+If you are having difficulties on finding the location, don’t be afraid to ask around like the locals and even hotel help desk will surely know the exact location and will be more than glad to assist you.

 Known as the “Venice of the North”, Amsterdam will lure you with its magnificence.
 It is up to you on how to spend your precious time in just 48 hours.
 Hopefully, this article contributes!